Qutayba ibn Muslim: Consolidation of Arab rule over Tokharistan

-At the same time, Qutayba began to adopt a measure that marked a radical departure from previous practice in the East: he ordered the raising of native Khurasani auxiliary levies, usually some ten to twenty thousand strong and mostly composed of non-converts, to supplement the Arab tribal army, the muqatila.
-This measure was later expanded to include the newly conquered territories in Sogdiana and Khwarizm.
+At the same time, Qutayba had adopted a measure that marked a radical departure from previous practice in the East and had long-term repercussions: the raising of native Khurasani auxiliary levies, usually some ten to twenty thousand strong and mostly composed of non-converts, to supplement the Arab tribal army, the muqatila.
+This measure was later expanded to include the newly conquered territories in Sogdia and Khwarizm.
 Gibb suggests that this move may be seen as an answer to the need for more troops to control the conquered territories and continue Muslim expansion, as well as a means of placing the local manpower in Arab service and depleting it at the same time, reducing the risk of anti-Arab revolts.
 Gibb also suggests that the creation of an indigenous force may have been an attempt by Qutayba to establish a power base of his own.
 From c.
 712, Qutayba also appears to have recruited a special corps, known as the "Archers", from among the Khurasani, Tokharian and Sogdian nobility.
 Their skill was such that they were known as rumāt al-buduq ("archers who pierce the pupils of the eyes"), and they apparently served as a bodyguard.
-Among the local Khurasani converts, Hayyan an-Nabati emerged as the foremost leader, and appears frequently in Tabari's account both as the main military leader of the Khurasani conscripts and as chief negotiator with the Sogdians.
+Among the local Khurasani converts, Hayyan al-Nabati emerged as the foremost leader, and appears frequently in Tabari's account both as the main military leader of the Khurasani conscripts and as chief negotiator with the Sogdians, for example during the 709 treaty with Tarkhun.

+Campaign against the Zunbil

-Later in 711, al-Hajjaj ordered Qutayba to march against the Hephthalite kingdom of Zabulistan, whose ruler, titled Zunbil, had long remained an indomitable thorn in the Arabs' side and menaced their province of Sistan.
-Repeated expeditions against him had failed, and a truce had been agreed in exchange for tribute.
+Later in 711, al-Hajjaj ordered Qutayba to march against the Hephthalite kingdom of Zabulistan, whose rulers, referred to by their title, Zunbil, had long remained an indomitable thorn in the Arabs' side and menaced their province of Sistan.
+Repeated expeditions against the Zunbil had failed, and a truce had been agreed in exchange for tribute.
 In addition, the existence of a free Zabulite kingdom was a threat to the security of Muslim control over the Hephthalite principalities of Tokharistan, who might be encouraged to seek support from it.
 Thus Qutayba led a large army south, but the Zunbil readily offered his submission and the payment of tribute.
 Satisfied with this easy success, and unwilling to hazard a campaign in the mountains of Zabulistan, Qutayba departed.
-No garrisons were installed, and as soon as the Arab army had departed, the Zunbil ceased the payment of tribute.
-Qutayba's victories, parallel with the conquests of Muhammad ibn Qasim in northwestern India, awoke such enthusiasm and hopes among the Muslims that al-Hajjaj is reputed to have offered the governorship of China to whoever of the two first reached it.
+No garrisons were installed, and after the Arab army departed, the Zunbil ceased the payment of tribute.

+Qutayba's victories, parallel with the conquests of Muhammad ibn al-Qasim in northwestern India, awoke such enthusiasm and hopes among the Muslims that al-Hajjaj is reputed to have offered the governorship of China to whoever of the two first reached it.